agomez94/simpleDocker_FlaskApp/README.md

 ### Prerequisites
 Python 3.11.3 or a compatible version installed

-Docker installed on your system
+Docker desktop installed on your system

 ### Steps